Abdisto/comfy/README.md

+>[!IMPORTANT]
+>Adding colors for the new themes dark theme.
+Does not apply for any other theme yet, also trying to revert as much as possible.
+Moving the user profile on the bottom is sketch.
+Works tho and abides by the rescaling of the div.
+I have to use !important a lot for some reason, so I need to investigate this further

 Vencord Comfy theme by [Nyria](https://github.com/Comfy-Themes/Discord.git) with a few fixes and snippets from the official Comfy Discord server.

 Used fork by [Metro420yt](https://github.com/Metro420yt/ClassUpdate) from [Saltssaumure](https://github.com/Saltssaumure/ClassUpdate) inspired by [SyndiShanX](https://github.com/SyndiShanX/Update-Classes) for a github action.